 Ian McDiarmid's Palpatine fills a crucial role for Skywalker then.
 He offers guidance and understanding.
 He doesn't criticise Anakin for his feelings, he sympathises and congratulates him.
 Palpatine wins Skywalker's heart by positively reinforcing behaviour that will be useful come their insurrection.
 Anakin has never had a father figure in his life and none of the Jedi seemed willing to take on the role.
 The late Qui-Gon came closest but the senior Jedi who have followed are either dogmatic and numb or openly contemptuous of little Ani.
 On the rare occasion that any of them do attempt to engage with their messiah on a personal level, they assault him with infuriating rhetoric that condemns his feelings.

 Palpatine is the opposite.
 He flatters and encourages Anakin's violence.
-He's a friend who claims to understand the dark, terrible humanity that lurks in this young man.
-Not only is this what Anakin needs, it's what the film needs.
+He's a friend who claims to understand the dark, terrible humanity that lurks inside this young man.
+Not only is this what Anakin wants, it's exactly what the film needs.
 The coupling reinvigorates Revenge.
 Suddenly there's a foothold for emotional investment.
-The two conspire, Palpatine slowly seducing Anakin and taking an almost sexual delight in his apprentice's moral decay.
+The two conspire, Palpatine slowly seducing Anakin and taking an almost sexual delight in his apprentice's pain and moral decay.
 He's Dracula basically, an impossibly old evil that feeds off youth and turmoil.
 All told, the Star Wars prequels are a peculiar set of films.
 George Lucas has built three-acts around a vapid, hollow monster desperate for love and direction.
 They'd be wonderful if they weren't so dull.